GoogleChrome/developer.chrome.com/site/en/docs/crux/historical-api/index.md

 The CrUX Historical API allows for the querying of historical user experience metrics for a specific URI like "Get the historical time series metrics for the `https://example.com` origin."

-The Histrical API follows the same structure as the daily [CrUX API](../api/) except values are given in an array, and keys are labelled with plural names (for example, `histogramTimeseries` instead of `histogram`, or `p75s` instead of `p75`).
+The Hostrical API follows the same structure as the daily [CrUX API](../api/) except values are given in an array, and keys are labelled with plural names (for example, `histogramTimeseries` instead of `histogram`, or `p75s` instead of `p75`).

 ## CrUX API Key